Backcountry Readiness Rides

 Our Backcountry Readiness Rides are designed to get you beyond the training course and out into the real world of adventure riding!
 We equip you with the necessary riding skills and techniques to build your confidence in exploring the backcountry.
 With real time instruction on the trail, you gain first-hand experience and learn much more about exploring the backcountry.
 If you have taken a West 38 Moto (or other training course) and now you’re ready for real-world riding, this bonus package is exactly what you’re looking for.

 You can attend a BRR as its own event, or you can select a 2-day training that extends into a BRR.
 Begin your off-road adventures with BRR in two ways:

 - Sign up for a select 2-day training event with a BRR extension.
-(If you’re already signed up for a 2-day training and want to add the BRR, check out our option to make this a full package.)
+(If you’re already signed up for a 2-day training and want to add the BRR, check out our options below.)

 - If you’ve already gone through prior training, find a scheduled BRR and sign up.

 During these three days, we dig deeper into preparing you for a day ride or an extended trip in the backcountry.
 Whether you are riding by yourself or in a group, camping or staying in hotels, these three days will equip you with the skills and knowledge to be more comfortable with the adventure you choose.

 We take training to the next level by getting out on the trails and applying training in the real world environment.
 Below are some things you will learn during the Backcountry Readiness Rides:

 Trail preparation – for you and your bike

 - Choosing riding gear for proper protection and comfort